If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-Troy Adam Landry was born on September 6, 1960.
-Troy is the third generation of his family to have lived in the Louisiana Swamps.
-Troy's proud parents, Duffy and Myrtle Landry, occasionally make appearances on his Swamp People show.
-Duffy and Myrtle Landry now enjoy a blissful and happy life with their grandchildren and great-grandchildren.
-They continue to work and support themselves even though they are at the age when people start retiring.
+Troy Adam Landry is an American television personality best known for his History Channel reality show, Swamp People, which premiered on August 22, 2010.
+He was born on September 6, 1960, and is the third generation of his family to have lived in the Louisiana swamps.
+Troy's proud parents, Duffy and Myrtle Landry, have occasionally made appearances on his show.
+Duffy and Myrtle Landry now enjoy a blissful and happy life with their grandchildren and great-grandchildren, and continue to work and support themselves even though they are at an age when people usually start retiring.

-The Landrys are very proud of how far they've come.
+The Landrys' home is very spacious and well-planned, with a massive 30 x 34ft family room.
+There are unique displays of fourteen mounts of white-tailed deer and the head of an 11ft alligator to catch the eye of visitors; Troy is a proud hunter and likes to show off his trophies.
+The Landrys are very proud of how far they have come.
 They spent over 30 years of their married life in a trailer and took great pride in their new home.
-Troy has an estimated net worth of $650 million.
-He and Bernita enjoy the opportunity and financial resources to welcome their sons' families and especially their three darling grandchildren to a cozy home.
+Troy has an estimated net worth of $650 million, and he and Bernita enjoy the opportunity and financial resources to welcome their sons' families and especially their three darling grandchildren to a cozy home.

 [page-break]

-We see Troy escape significant dangers throughout the show, roam the swamps, and fill his boat with gators.
-We also see him setting records with some of the giant beasts he can catch.
-Despite the many dangers of the job, there have been no injuries, except for Mitchell Guist.
-Guist died on May 14, 2012, due to an accident on the Belle River near Pierre Part.
+Swamp People set TV rating records as people tuned in to see what the hunters would do on the show.
+The competition between hunters on the show is engaging and exciting, and alligator hunting in Louisiana is essential to keep the gator population under control.
+The featured hunters seen on the show are just a fraction of the actual number of hunters participating in this centuries-old tradition.
+We see Troy escape significant dangers throughout the show, roam the swamps, and fill his boat with gators, setting records with some of the giant beasts he can catch.
+Despite the many dangers of the job, there have been no injuries, except for Mitchell Guist, who died on May 14, 2012, due to an accident on the Belle River near Pierre Part.
 According to authorities, he slipped and fell while loading items onto his boat.
 It was initially reported that he suffered a seizure, but it is unclear whether the seizure resulted from the fall or if a medical condition caused it.

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc